Data Dictionary Workgroup

 - Utilization: We ask that you include an indication of how much use your field or enumeration sees.
 This should be done by a count of the number of listings are using the field or enumeration and the number of listings in your sample.
 This will be used to create a percentage of utilization.
 Include the criteria used to determine the sample of listings used.

 Thank you for your interest and participation in the Data Dictionary.
-More information will be following form RESO about implementing the Dictionary in existing and future versions of RETS.
-We also invite all MLSs to refer to the dictionary as a future center for their own metadata (field/enumeration) change decisions.
+We invite all MLSs, Brokers and Technology partners to refer to the dictionary as a future center for their own metadata.

 Rob Larson is the workgroup chair.
-The workgroup meets monthly on the 3rd Thursday from 12:00 – 1:00 PM EST. If you want to join the meeting, please contact firstname.lastname@example.org.
+The workgroup meets monthly on the 3rd Thursday from 12:00 – 1:00 PM EST. If you want to join the meeting and are a RESO member, please contact email@example.com.DLU February 1st, 2018